haider-toha/devin-take-home/README.md

 - Verify CORS origins in `backend/main.py`
 - Clear browser cache and hard reload

-### Streaming not working
+### Loading screen not updating
-- Check browser EventSource support (all modern browsers)
+- Check that the session ID is valid
-- Verify SSE endpoint accessible: `curl http://localhost:8000/api/sessions/{id}/stream`
+- Verify the backend `/api/sessions/{id}` endpoint is accessible
-- Check for proxy/firewall blocking SSE
+- Check browser console for any JavaScript errors
-- Fall back to polling with SimpleLoadingScreen
+- Ensure polling is not blocked by network settings

 ## Production Deployment